-During the quarter, Northland and its 40% partner, Yushan Energy Co.
-Ltd. ("Yushan Energy"), were allocated a total of 1,044 MW (626 MW net to Northland) by the Bureau of Energy of Taiwan under a Feed-in-Tariff ("FIT") program and an offshore wind auction program.
+During the second quarter of 2018, Northland and its 40% partner, Yushan Energy, were allocated a total of 1,044 MW (626 MW net to Northland) by the Bureau of Energy of Taiwan under a Feed-in-Tariff ("FIT") program and an offshore wind auction program.
 The combined allocations are significant milestones since they advance the projects' ability to execute 20-year power purchase agreements, subject to permitting and financial close.
 Northland and Yushan Energy have economic interests in the Hai Long projects of 60% and 40%, respectively.
 Refer to SECTION 8: CONSTRUCTION AND DEVELOPMENT ACTIVITIES for additional information.